weeklyd3/stuff/readme.txt

 CORRUPTION LOG
 For example: At 1/1/2021, 65.222.202.53 (it's okay if you don't know the username or IP address) spammed.
+At 2/27/2021, user weeklyd3 made a fatal change and had to recreate the repository.

 Type here!
 END OF CORRUPTION LOG